Narrowboat Stoves: The Burning Questions

 Whether you're living on a barge or a narrowboat, the multi-fuel stove is an essential piece of gear if you want to stay warm in winter.
 I wouldn't be without mine, that's for sure.

 They have multiple uses, and best of all, they create a warm friendly glow in the boat that's hard to beat.
-I for one cannot wait for the nights to draw in dark and cold.
+I, for one, cannot wait for the nights to draw in dark and cold.
 Bring it on!